-- 1. Use Water Bodies Takes the presence of water bodies into account.
-If this is unchecked, plumes will extend until the concentration falls below the threshold value.
-This is for educational or troubleshooting purposes and should normally be left checked. - 2.
-Solution Type The form of the Domenico solution to use.
+- 1. Solution Type The form of the Domenico solution to use.
 Currently, the Domenico solution is limited to two forms: Eq.
+(3.6) and a version where the decay rate, k, has been set to zero. - 2. $C_0$ The concentration of the source plane. - 3.
+Min.
+If the mass input rate of nitrate from the constant concentration plane is known, it can be specified using this parameter.
+To use this parameter, the Domenico Bdy. parameter must be set to "Specified\Input\Mass\Rate".
+When this parameter is specified, the Z value of the plane source dimensions is automatically calculated (see Section 4.3.2 for details of the calculation).

-(3.6) and a version where the decay rate, k, has been set to zero. - 3.
-Source Dim.
-The source dimensions specify the values of Y and Z for the source plane illustrated in Fig. 3.2. - 4.
+- 4. Source Dim.
+The source dimensions specify the values of Y and Z for the source plane illustrated in Fig. 3.2.
+The source dimensions should be in the same units as the DEM (same distance units for Y and same units as elevation for Z).
+If the value of the Domenico Bdy. parameter is "Specified\Z", then it is possible to manually specify the value of the Z source dimension.
+If Z is specified, $M{in}$ is calculated automatically (see Section 4.3.2 for details of the calculation)) - 5.
 Plume Cell Size The size of the grid over which the Domenico solution is evaluated.
-Generally speaking, the finer the grid size, the more accurate the results are, at the expense of a decrease in execution speed and increase in memory consumption. - 5.
+Generally speaking, the finer the grid size, the more accurate the results are, at the expense of a decrease in execution speed and increase in memory consumption. - 6.
 Dispersivities The dispersivities for the entire domain are assumed constant.
-This parameter sets the longitudinal and transverse dispersivities used by the Domenico solution.

-- 6. Decay Constant The value of the first order decay constant, k. - 7.
-Warping Control Point Spacing This value sets the spacing of the control points used for transforming the plumes via warping. - 8.
-Warping Method The method to use for the warp (affine (1st order), 2nd order, or spline). - 9.
+This parameter sets the longitudinal and transverse dispersivities used by the Domenico solution. - 7.
+Decay Constant The value of the first order decay constant, k. - 8.
+Volume Conversion Factor This value is used to convert concentration values to mass values for use by the Nitrate Load Estimation module.
+It corresponds to the conversion factor between the volume units of the DEM and the volume units of concentration.
+For example, if the DEM has units of meters (for both distance and elevation) and the concentration $C_0$ is given in mg/l, then the conversion factor is 1000 since there are 1000 liters in one cubic meter. - 9.
+Warping Control Point Spacing This value sets the spacing of the control points used for transforming the plumes via warping (see the following section for a detailed discussion of control points). - 10.
+Warping Method The method to use for the warp (affine (1st order), 2nd order, or spline.
+See the following section for a detailed discussion of warping methods). - 11.
 Use Approximate Warp Uses an approximate transformation by relaxing tolerances.
-Results in increased execution speed with only slightly less accurate warps - 10.
+Results in increased execution speed with only slightly less accurate warps - 12.
 Threshold Conc.
 The threshold concentration below which the Domenico solution will not be calculated.
 All concentration values below this value will be implicitly considered zero.
 This value essentially defines the plume boundary, needed for calculating denitrification mass.
-Small values should be used to improve mass balance. - 11.
+Small values should be used to improve mass balance. - 13.
 Post-Processing This option sets whether to use a quick, medium or slow processing algorithm to ensure that the boundary of plumes that enter a water body are accurately calculated.
-Details of this parameter are given later.
+Details of this parameter are given later. - 14.
+Domenico Bdy.
+Allows for specifying either the value of the Z source dimension or the value of the input load from the source plane, $M{in}$ .
+When one is specified, the other is calculated automatically.
 3.3.2 Process